VHS Revival breathes new life into horror’s quiet innovator

 All of this happens seamlessly — exactly what the majority of sequels were lacking.
 This is more than just a series of crowd-pleasing set-pieces designed to bring in the moolah, it is the kind of platform that Freddy thrives on, the very same that made him so unique in the first place.
 Here we have a monster who haunts the periphery of our subconsciousness, one who plays with our emotions and pounces when we are at our weakest.
 He is elusive, intangible and utterly terrifying.

 As the sequels rolled on following the original A Nightmare on Elm Street, those in charge jeopardised the essence of the Krueger character.
-They sacrificed sure footing for a killing stroke, and when the floor gave way beneath them they latched onto a carnival air balloon powered by the ashes of their ill-gotten gains.
+They sacrificed sure footing for a killing stroke, and when the floor gave way they latched onto a carnival air balloon powered by the ashes of their ill-gotten gains.
 Craven has to be held responsible to some degree, and New Nightmare was a platform to right those wrongs.
 It didn’t ring any commercial bells, but he gave us the sequel that both he and Krueger deserved.
 After years of the character dwindling in the creative doldrums, Craven finally got his baby back, and it’s an absolute scream.